 - Point out letters and numbers when you see them in books and around town.

 3. Reading to your child once a day is not enough.
 Try to read together at least three times a day.
 Books are the gateway to building vocabulary, learning about print, and developing listening and early literacy skills.
 When you read, talk about the book.
 Discuss the characters and setting, make predictions, and create new endings.
 Point out letters and words in the text, and encourage him to recognize rhyming sounds and words and to identify beginning and ending sounds.
 The BOB Books: Rhyming Words boxed set is one of our favorites for early learners — and in fact, BOB Books are often the first ones kids can read on their own.

 4. Writing exploration at home is critical.
-Your child needs to have opportunities to use pencils, crayons and other writing instruments as she attempts to express herself in written form.
+Your child needs to have opportunities to use pencils, crayons, and other writing instruments as she attempts to express herself in written form.
 (Write and Wipe books are great for encouraging early writing skills, and they can be used over and over!).
 Kids begin with scribbles and lines, move on to letters and their name, and then to words and sentences.

 6. It's okay to make yourself known.
 Come in.
 Look around.
 Peruse the textbooks and materials.
 Knowledge is power.
 When you know about the subjects your child is studying, you will be able to help her better and have a common understanding for discussion.
 Volunteering is a wonderful way to learn about what goes on at school and to show your child how much you care about what she is doing.